 Coming as an extension to the previous question, you want to discuss with your cleaning company what is best for your case and why.

 9. Should we be at home for the duration of the service?

 Some cleaning companies will require you to be there, some will prefer if you are not.
 It is always best if you can check the work and make sure you are happy while the cleaners are still there, especially if it’s one-off cleaning.
 Here at MyHomeLovely cleaning company based in Surrey, we offer you our 100% Satisfaction Guarantee, so you can relax knowing the work will be done up to the standard.

 10. What’s your policy if the cleaner has to cancel the recurring clean (sickness/holiday, etc)

 In case the company sent only 1 person ever to work on your house, and that person reported absence- what happens then?
 Surely the world shouldn’t stop because of that.
 Joke aside, your house should get the attention it requires as you have set it up.
 Whatever the plan is, you should know it to avoid any unpleasant surprises and to plan accordingly.

 So there you go, that was the first 10 questions we curated for you and these are some of the basics you should ask your cleaners.
-Please let us know in comments or via email if you would add anything to this list.
-If you are interested to hear about other 10 spicy questions you should ask your cleaners, follow the link and click here.
+Please let us know in the comments or via email if you would add anything to this list.
+If you are interested to hear about the other 10 spicy questions you should ask your cleaners, follow the link and click here.